George Kittle Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- Kittle has averaged 92.3 receiving yards per game over his seven career matchups against the Rams, 32.8 more than his over/under in Monday's game.
+- Kittle's 92.3 receiving yards per game in his seven career matchups against the Rams are 32.8 more than his over/under for Monday's game.

-- Kittle has caught a touchdown pass against the Rams four times, but did not have multiple TDs in any of those games.
+- Kittle, in seven matchups, had a touchdown catch four times.
+But he did not have multiple TDs in any of those games.

-- This week Kittle will face the NFL's 21st-ranked pass defense (272.3 yards allowed per game).
+- The Rams have the NFL's 21st-ranked pass defense this season, surrendering 272.3 yards per game through the air.

-- At 1.1 passing TDs conceded per game, the Rams defense is ranked second in the league.
+- The Rams' defense is second in the NFL, giving up 1.1 passing touchdowns per game.

 Recent Performances

-- Against the Cardinals last week, Kittle was targeted eight times and racked up 101 yards on six receptions while scoring one touchdown.
+- In last week's game against the Cardinals, Kittle was targeted eight times and racked up six catches for 101 yards (16.8 yards per catch) and scored one touchdown.

-- Kittle has 101 receiving yards on six catches (eight targets) with one touchdown during his last three games, averaging 33.7 yards per game.
+- Kittle's stat line over his last three games shows six grabs for 101 yards and one touchdown.
+He put up 33.7 receiving yards per game and was targeted eight times.

 Kittle's San Francisco Teammates